Credit cards for first timers

 Just getting started with credit cards and have no idea where to begin?
 Compare credit cards for first timers with low fees and rates, giving you a good starting point to build your credit history.

-Comparing credit cards for first timers
+Comparing of 7 credit cards for first timers

 Bankwest Breeze Mastercard